devsarahgeo/Kickstarter-web-scraping/README.md

 - **Los Angeles and New York** dominate campaign activity
 - Reflects concentration of creative industries and entrepreneurial ecosystems.
 Geographic targeting and local marketing could enhance campaign success.
 - <b>Recommendation:</b>  Increase support/resources in LA & NYC markets where activity is highest

-## 💼 Business Recommendation
-Focus on moderate funding goals and well-defined categories, as they exhibit higher campaign success rates.
-The scraped dataset can further support predictive analysis to guide future startups in setting realistic targets.

 ## 🚀 Outcome
 Gained hands-on experience in automated web scraping and insight generation — key steps in transforming raw online data into actionable startup intelligence.